Garage Door Parts: Quality Components for Your Garage

 What is the Bottom Bracket and Cable Drum?

 The Bottom Bracket holds the lifting cables.
-It gives them a place to start from.
-Cable drums help too.
-They let the cables twist as the door moves, keeping everything balanced and working smoothly.
+It gives them a starting point.
+Cable drums help by letting the cables twist as the door moves.

 What are Torsion Springs and Extension Springs?

-Torsion springs and extension springs are key to how a garage door works.
+Torsion springs and extension springs are key to a garage door’s function.
 Torsion springs are the main ones.
 They connect to the cables and use their power to open the door.
-Extension springs help by pushing against the door’s weight, helping the torsion springs do their job.

 What are Rear Track Hangers and Track Garage Door Parts?

-Rear track hangers are supports that go up on the garage’s ceiling.
+Rear track hangers are supports on the garage’s ceiling.
 They keep the door’s track in place.
 The track guides the door up and down.
-It makes sure the door moves straight and stays on track.

 What are Rollers and Weatherstripping?

 Rollers are the parts that help the door slide easily along the track.
-These are like little wheels on the door.
-Weatherstripping is what seals the gap at the bottom of the door.
-It keeps the garage warm by stopping cold air and rain from coming in.
+They are like little wheels on the door.
+Weatherstripping seals the gap at the bottom of the door.